We normally expect candidates to have:

 Months of entry

-This course is designed to give those aspiring to work in this burgeoning sector the best possible start on the road to success.
+Do you aspire to work on magazines?
+This course will give you the best possible start on the road to success.
 It addresses subjects such as writing, subediting, production and design techniques, research skills and how to generate lively, interactive content for the web.

 - Our tutors are practising journalists with a range of experience.
 You will also benefit from guest speakers from national magazines and newspapers in both print and online.
-Past speakers have included Guardian feature writers Simon Hattenstone and Decca Aitkenhead; Louise Court, editor of Cosmopolitan UK; Luke Lewis, editor of NME.com; campaigning journalist John Pilger; and Jon Snow of Channel 4 News; Rachel Rodriguez - Social Media Producer at CNN International and Zing Tsjeng - UK Editor of feminist channel, Broadly, Vice.
+Past speakers have included Guardian feature writers Simon Hattenstone and Decca Aitkenhead; Louise Court, editor of Cosmopolitan UK; Luke Lewis, editor of NME.com; campaigning journalist John Pilger; Jon Snow of Channel 4 News; Rachel Rodriguez - Social Media Producer at CNN International and Zing Tsjeng - UK Editor of feminist channel, Broadly, Vice.

 - We have a successful partnership with Haymarket Network, the award-winning customer publishing division of the largest private magazine publisher in the UK, providing the opportunity to work on joint projects which have included programmes for the London Olympics.

 Qualification and course duration